Estimated reading time: 15 minutes

-If you have zero debt, congratulations, but there are ways to pay it off for those who do.
+Congratulations if you have zero debt, but there are ways to pay it off for those who do.

-I won’t be discussing all savings methods in today’s post, although I’ve narrowed it down to 18.
+I won’t discuss all savings methods in today’s post, although I’ve narrowed it down to 18.

-There will be an Ultimate Guide For Saving Money blog post that I’m working on for 2022.
+There will be an Ultimate Guide For Saving Money blog post that I’m working on.

 Until then, let’s explore savings methods you may be already doing and perhaps some new ones.

-For those who are new to CBB, please subscribe and enjoy our journey to debt freedom.
+For those new to CBB, please subscribe and enjoy our journey to debt freedom.

 We have lovely CBB friends on this blog who share, comment and want to learn.